alexwilson1/nreal_windows_test/README.md

 5. Viewport algorithm is basic and does not account for translation or roll
 6. Calibration can be an issue - the best way to solve this would be to use the gyro in the device
 7. Python - good for a POC but not necessarily the fastest approach.
 C-based implementations would possibly be more performant.
+8. Head tracking via camera - limits applications and quality.
+Gyro would be better.

 ## License